 Is AirAsia Safe?

-AirAsia has questionable history in the news and I can’t help but wonder, is AirAsia safe?
+AirAsia has a questionable history in the news and I can’t help but wonder, is AirAsia safe?
 Compared to a lot of other airlines in the world, sure.
-Most of its locations aren’t third world, but something’s off.
-The fact is, you hear about lower budget airline crashes far more often.
+Most of its locations aren’t third-world, but something’s off.
+The fact is, you hear about lower-budget airline crashes far more often.
 You can’t possibly tell me that their pilots meet the same training time as Singapore or even United Airlines.

 Regardless, I don’t fly them anymore.
 Here is why I question AirAsia safety ratings.

 It was 2013 and I was traveling around Southeast Asia.
 I spent about a month with a friend making our rounds through Bali, Thailand, and Singapore.

 At that time in our lives, I traveled endlessly around Asia, but all the recent series of major plane crashes had yet to come.

 Having flown AirAsia just one time before going to Thailand, my experience then was bad enough to almost swear me off the airline for good, almost.
 I can’t recall exactly where we were heading to, perhaps it was Vietnam.